Amber1995/Effective_stress_at_base/README.md

 # Effective stress at base
+the input files contain the DEM*.dat at the first time step and the time step at 3 tau_c, which are as in input folder;
-This repository serves to calculate the normalised effective stress component at base of the flowfront.
-The inputfiles are computed by 2d-lbm-dem at different time steps.
+the output files is *base.txt in output folder, which represents the normalized stress component s11 at the base of normalized flowfront.

-Input the path to the corresponding DEM*.dat in the Base_normal_stress.ipynb or Base_normal_stress.py, and then run python Base_normal_stress.py.
+Input the paths to the input and output in the ipynb and run it in jupyter notebook.